 - Be wise, not cheap: Yes, you can get a package of ramen for a ridiculously low price, but your health is more important than saving a couple bucks.
 Shop the outside walls of the grocery store (where the produce lives) and find fresh foods on sale.

-- Get a part-time job.
-Build your resume, gain skills, and make money with a part-time job.
+- Get a part-time job: Build your resume, gain skill, and make money with a part-time gig.
 You can do it during the semester or even get a paid internship or full-time temporary job during school breaks.

 Speaking of tax advantages, you (or your parents if you’re their dependent) may be able to claim education tax deductions and credits.
 Some big tax credits you may be eligible for include:

 - American Opportunity Tax Credit (AOTC): You can get a tax credit for eligible educational expenses during your first four years of college for up to $2,500 per student.
 This is a refundable tax credit.

 - Lifetime Learning Credit: This tax credit can help with tuition related expenses for up to $2,000 per tax return, provided you’re enrolled at an eligible educational institution.
 Unlike the AOTC, there is no requirement that the credit is taken for the first four years of college and you don’t have to be enrolled at least half time.
 Please note: You may qualify for both, but you can only claim one on your taxes.